Our annual growth and yield monitoring programme has progressed well in 2021-2022 with the following activities completed or near-completion:

 By winter 2022, 79% of the company’s forest area older than 20 years of age had been measured, including 96% of radiata stands.

 Since 2001 actual harvest volumes have been within 3% of prediction overall, which is well within an acceptable margin of error.

 Clearfell coup size monitoring

 A coup is an area of forest harvested.
 The average clearfell coup size is monitored as part of the company’s commitment to the principles of FSC®.
 Recent results of this exercise are as follows:

 |Year (ending)||Min (ha)||Max (ha)||Average (ha)|

 City Forests has largely reached its sustainable levels of harvesting now.
-Most current harvesting is taking place in the company’s larger Waipori and Tokoiti forests.
+Most current harvesting is now taking place in the company’s Tokoiti, Takitoa, Flagstaff and Silverpeaks forests.

-All chemicals used during the 2018/19 year were checked for compliance with FSC® 's 'highly hazardous' pesticides list (Annex 6.1 of the National Standard).
+All chemicals used during the 2020/21 year were checked for compliance with FSC® 's 'highly hazardous' pesticides list (Annex 6.1 of the National Standard) as part of our risk assessment process.
 One chemical used for weed control during the year is on the current list (Picloram).
 This is a fairly recent addition to the list, and City Forests uses small quantities for post-planting weed control.
 It is an important tool in certain situations for us, and there is currently no other chemical available which is as effective.
 No other chemicals used by the company appear on the 'Highly Hazardous" list.

-TBfree/Ospri animal pest control chemical operations have been conducted in our Waipori forest during the last year.
+TBfree/Ospri animal pest control chemical operations have been conducted in our Waipori forest during 2019 and Silverpeaks in 2020.
 (TBfree's operations are authorised by a variety of Acts and Regulations.)